KDCinfo/too-much-time/readme.md

 > A productivity-based browser extension.

-The information provided herein is the same information available within the extension's 'Informational' pop-up panel.
+The information provided on this page is the TMT project's source of truth.

+In addition to providing the same information available within the extension's 'Informational' pop-up panel, it also provides a list of known issues, version history, and @TODOs, making it the project's most inclusive resource.

 ---